GNOME/gtk/README.md

 This branch is where I'm developing an experimental integration of the [AccessKit](https://github.com/AccessKit/accesskit) cross-platform accessibility libraries into GTK.
 So far, this integration supports Windows and Newton, the experimental Wayland-native accessibility stack.

 To build this branch, you first need to build the AccessKit C bindings.
-To do that, check out [the AccessKit Newton prototype branch](https://github.com/AccessKit/accesskit/tree/newton-prototype) and follow the instructions in `bindings/c/README.md`.
+To do that, check out [the AccessKit main branch](https://github.com/AccessKit/accesskit) and follow the instructions in `bindings/c/README.md`.
 Note that running `cmake --install` on that project doesn't install the library system-wide, but only copies files into the `include` and `lib` directories under `bindings/c`.

 Then, when building GTK in this branch, include the following option in the `meson setup` command: